 When déjà vu signals a problem

-- Is accompanied by abnormal dream-like memories or visual scenes
+- Is accompanied by abnormal, dream-like memories or visual scenes.

-- Is followed by loss of consciousness and/or symptoms such as unconscious chewing, fumbling, racing of the heart, or a feeling of fear
+- Comes with symptoms like unconscious chewing, fumbling, a racing heart or a feeling of fear.

 Don’t let persistent or worrisome déjà vu linger.
 If you have any doubt about the cause of your déjà vu, it’s important to consult with your doctor or go straight to a neurologist.